codemacabre/obitbot/README.md

 ObitBot's obituaries are fictitious.
 Any resemblance to actual persons (living or deceased) is unintentional.

 This file only provides basic usage information and it is outside of the scope of this repo to provide additional support.
-I highly recommend following Daniel Shiffman's excellent [Twitter Bot Tutorial](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) series for more information.
+I highly recommend following Daniel Shiffman's excellent [Twitter Bot Tutorial](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) series to learn more.

-See [`LICENSE.md`](https://github.com/codemacabre/obitbot/blob/master/LICENSE.md) for more information.
+See [`LICENSE.md`](./LICENSE.md) for more information.